You must have installed Emojicode to run the following commands. See Installing Emojicode if you haven’t already.

 Guten Tag!.
 But how does this work?

-First, we need to understand that ↪️ is like an if statement.
+First, we need to understand that ↪️ is an if statement basically.
 It executes the provided code block if the condition it is provided with evaluates to true.
 You can see that we have used a variable assignment as condition.
-You can provide a variable assignment as condition, if the left-hand-side value is an optional.
-In this case, the if will execute its block if the left-hand-side value does contain a value and will store that value into the variable specified on the right-hand-side.
+You can provide a variable assignment as condition, if the left-hand-side value is an optional. ↪️ will then execute its block only if the left-hand-side value does contain a value and will store that value into the variable specified on the right-hand-side.

 greeting will contain the value returned by the dictionary if it does return a value, and if so, the code block will be executed.

 So the last step is to retrieve the command line argument specifying the language.
 To do that we need to call a type method.
 A type method is a method that is called directly on a type.